 SGR maintains a Fiduciary Institute within its Employee Benefits, Executive Compensation and ERISA Litigation Practice.
 This institute combines multiple disciplines within the practice group to focus more intently on and to showcase industry leadership on some of the most significant issues that companies face in the benefits area.

-The focus of the SGR Fiduciary Institute is to:
+The focus of the SGR Fiduciary Institute is:

 Fiduciary Structure – help clients set up their committee, subcommittee and advisor structure to ensure the fiduciaries are in the strongest position to carry out their fiduciary duties.